-On November 13, 2014, LDC entered into an energy conservation agreement with the OPA for the delivery of these CDM programs over the 2015-2020 period with funding of approximately \$400.0 million, which includes participant incentives and LDC program administration costs.
+On November 13, 2014, LDC entered into an energy conservation agreement with the OPA for the delivery of these CDM programs over the 2015-2020 period with funding of approximately \$400.0 million, which includes participant incentives and LDC's program administration costs.
 LDC provided to the IESO its plan for achieving its CDM target and received conditional approval as of March 26, 2015.
 LDC also has the option to submit a joint CDM plan with one or more distribution companies.

-On April 30, 2015, LDC submitted a joint CDM plan with Oakville Hydro Electricity Distribution Inc. to replace LDC's previous CDM plan for the delivery of CDM programs over the 2015-2020 period, and received conditional approval from the IESO as of June 12, 2015, with combined funding of approximately \$425.0 million and an energy savings target of approximately 1,668 GWh.
+On April 30, 2015, LDC submitted a joint CDM plan with Oakville Hydro Electricity Distribution Inc. to replace LDC's previous CDM plan for the delivery of CDM programs over the 2015-2020 period, and received approval from the IESO, with combined funding of approximately \$425.0 million and an energy savings target of approximately 1,668 GWh.
 The programs under the joint CDM plan for Oakville Hydro Electricity Distribution Inc. are expected to start on January 1, 2016.
-LDC received \$nil as at June 30, 2015 and approximately \$15.4 million subsequent to June 30, 2015 from the IESO for the delivery of CDM programs under the energy conservation agreement.
+LDC received \$15.4 million as at September 30, 2015 and approximately \$1.0 million subsequent to September 30, 2015 from the IESO for the delivery of CDM programs under the energy conservation agreement.
+Amounts received but not yet spent are presented under current liabilities as deferred conservation credit.

 LDC can choose between full cost recovery funding, pay-for-performance funding, or a combination of both, on a CDM program by program basis.
-Under the full cost recovery funding method, the IESO reimburses LDC for all adequately documented costs incurred with an option to receive a portion of its funding in advance.
+Under the full cost recovery funding method, the IESO reimburses LDC for all adequately documented costs incurred, with an option to receive a portion of its funding in advance.
 Cost efficiency incentives may be awarded if LDC's electricity savings meet or exceed certain CDM plan targets for programs under the full cost recovery funding method, with a mid-term review to be performed by the IESO for the 2015-2017 period.
 Under the pay-for-performance funding method, LDC receives payment in arrears based on verified electricity savings achieved with various options for frequency of payment.
 The majority of the programs under the joint CDM plan are under the full cost recovery funding method.